ryanhiebert/backports.csv/README.rst

             for row in rows:
                 writer.writerows(row)

-note: It should always be safe to specify newline='', since the csv module does its own (universal) newline handling.
+Note: It should always be safe to specify ``newline=''``, since the csv module does its own (universal) newline handling.

 License
 =======